Descanonge/tol_colors/docs/source/colorsets.rst

 =========================

-This package provides a function to easily set the default colors used by Matplotlib to one of the colorsets.
+This package provides a function to easily set the default colors used by Matplotlib to those from one of the colorsets.

 .. autofunction:: tol_colors.set_default_colors
     :no-index: